SagittariusA11/SagittariusA11/README.md

-- 👋 Hi, I’m @Manash Kumar
+- 👋 Hi, I’m @Manash Kumar, pursuing BTech in Electrical Engineering @ IIT (BHU), Varanasi
+- Selected for Google Summer of Code 2023 @ Liquid Galaxy
 - 👀 I’m interested in Flutter Development
 - 🌱 I’m currently learning Flutter and Node.
 - 💞️ I’m looking to collaborate on Dart and Flutter Development.